bigscience-workshop/petals/README.md

 <p align="center">
     📚 &nbsp;<b><a href="https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-server">Learn more</a></b> (how to use multiple GPUs, start the server on boot, etc.)
 </p>

-🦙 **Want to host Llama 3?** Request access to its weights at the 🤗 [Model Hub](https://huggingface.co/meta-llama/Meta-Llama-3.1-405B-Instruct), then run `huggingface-cli login` in the terminal before loading the model.

 🔒 **Security.** Hosting a server does not allow others to run custom code on your computer.
 Learn more [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).